 Electrocution accidents are the third-leading cause of death among construction workers, according to the Occupational Safety and Health Administration (OSHA).
-Additionally, there are thousands more that do survive, but suffer significant injuries.
-At Greenberg & Ruby, LLP, our attorneys understand the seriousness of electrocution injuries and are committed to helping victims or their families pursue full justice and maximum compensation.
-Reach us through our contact form or by calling (323) 782-0535 to find out your legal options in a free case evaluation today.
+Additionally, there are thousands more that do survive but suffer significant injuries.
+At Greenberg & Ruby, LLP, their workplace electrocution attorneys understand the seriousness of electrocution injuries and are committed to helping victims or their families pursue full justice and maximum compensation.
+Reach them through their contact form or by calling (323) 782-0535 to find out your legal options in a free case evaluation today.

 - Their injury lawyers conduct thorough investigations into electrocution accident cases.

 - They are caring with their clients and relentless with insurance companies.

 - They have secured more than $30M over the last 10 years alone.

 - They skillfully handle negotiations and deal with any unexpected legal hurdles

 - They provide their services on contingency.
 Meaning if you don't win, you don't pay.